Wednesday, July 20, 2011

 Rating: 3 out of 5

 TORONTO - Carrie Fisher opens her performances of Wishful Drinking — the cleverly titled one-woman show she brought to the Royal Alexandra last week — by sprinkling glitter on her audience, after she's liberally sprinkled it on herself.
+Particularly around her eyes.
+Which would no doubt be a lovely effect were she sharing an intimate candlelight dinner with a few thousand of her most intimate friends.

 But, of course, she's not.
 Instead, she's on stage, cocooned in a faux living room set created by designer David Korins and brightly lit by designer Greg Brunton, all of which conspires, on occasion, to make the daughter of screen legend Debbie Reynolds and one-time crooner Eddie Fisher look like she just might be shooting death-rays from her eyes.
+And while it is, admittedly, an interesting look for an aging Princess Leia, it is somewhat out of tune with the smurf-balls Fisher fires off during the show as though they were steel-tipped spears.

 All of which is to say that anyone tuning into Fisher's two-hour romp down memory lane hoping for dirt is going to have to content themselves with dust-bunnies.
 Her late father once swallowed both his miniature hearing aids, thinking they were pills.
 Her famous mother once suggested Fisher carry a child for Reynold's husband of the hour.
 George Lucas decreed she couldn't wear underwear in Star Wars because "there is no underwear in space."